-Curriculum development should be at the heart of practitioner, school and national efforts which seek to raise standards for all, tackle the attainment gap, and ensure an education system that is a source of national pride and enjoys public confidence.
+Curriculum development is now at the heart of practitioner, school and national efforts to raise standards for all, tackle the attainment gap, and ensure an education system that is a source of national pride and enjoys public confidence.

-- help practitioners to develop a more integrated approach to learning
+- help practitioners to continue to develop a more integrated approach to learning

 - support schools and settings in the ongoing development of their own curriculum and assessment arrangements

-- ensure assessment and learners’ progression are intrinsic to a setting or school’s curriculum
+- ensure assessment and learners’ progression remain intrinsic to a setting or school’s curriculum.

 As the curriculum is rolled out, schools should consider how their curriculum should be revised in response to the learning needs of their children and young people.

-The Curriculum for Wales guidance has been developed by practitioners through a network of schools.
+The Curriculum for Wales guidance was developed by practitioners through a network of schools.
 These schools were drawn from across Wales, including settings that were rural and urban; bilingual, English-medium and Welsh-medium; primary, secondary, special schools, schools with a religious character and a range of school sizes.

-This network worked in partnership to develop the guidance in partnership with Welsh Government, regional consortia, Estyn, Qualifications Wales and a range of key stakeholders and experts.
+This network worked in partnership to develop the guidance in partnership with Welsh Government, regional consortia, Estyn, Qualifications Wales and a range of key stakeholders and experts who provided specialist inputs.

-Teachers and practitioners will be offered specific Professional Learning opportunities to help them realise the new curriculum in schools.
+Practitioners have access to specific Professional Learning opportunities to help them realise the Curriculum for Wales.